rlivings39/learning-ai/python-lessons/README.md

 Python supports chained comparisons `a < b < c` means `a < b and b < c`

+`pprint` module is useful to pretty print objects

 ## Interpreter notes

 `_` refers to last output value